Editor’s Note: This post has been updated with new content and links.

 Step 5: Set Your Advertising Budget

-Facebook’s PPC bidding operates on an auction-type bidding system, just like Google AdWords.
+Facebook’s PPC bidding operates on an auction-type bidding system, just like Google Ads.
 Believe me, it’s a science on its own.

 To customize your ad budget, go to your campaign’s Budget & Schedule section.